 Q. How long do I have to find a swap partner?

-You have until August 30, so we encourage you to be patient with the process.
+You have until the Friday before the start of the Winter term, so we encourage you to be patient with the process.
 If you don't find a partner initially, hang in there and keep checking the discussion forum.
-The survey site will close at 3 p.m. on Friday, August 30
+The survey site will close at 2 p.m. on Friday, January 10

 .
-Swap requests will not be accepted after the survey
+We will not accept swap requests after the survey

 Q. My core conflicts with my athletic practice or a required course for my dual degree.
 Do I need to find a swap partner?